nimroddanielmaayan/chrome-extensions/notes.md

 - We can create one default alarm or several named alarms.
 Each alarm will fire events that we can listen for

+### Crome Notifications API

+- The way notifications are done since mavifest version 3 is using ServiceWorkerRegistration.showNotification.
+We need to add "notifications" to `manifest.json` in order to use it

+- If we'll look inside the service worker JS script's global object, we'll find ServiceWorkerRegistration inside it.
+So the syntax is going to be `this.registration.everythingElse`